veeso/tui-realm/crates/tui-realm-stdlib/README.md

 ---

+### Phantom

+Phantom is a component which doesn't render and has no property.
+It is sole purpose is to be a global listener for some kinds of events.
+This component suits well to work as a subscriber for some global events (such as an `ESC` key to terminate).

+**Commands**: None

+**State**: None

+**Properties**: None

+---

 ### Progress bar

 A progress bar or basically a gauge.
 The progress bar provides the possibility to show the current progress and to show a label above it.